Peter Katis

 Peter Katis is a Grammy Award-winning record producer, audio engineer, mixer, and musician.

-He is noted for his long-standing collaborations with The National, Interpol, Frightened Rabbit, Jónsi of Sigur Rós, Guster, Trey Anastasio, Tokyo Police Club, We Were Promised Jetpacks, Bloc Party, and The Head and the Heart.
+He is noted for his long-standing collaborations with The National, Interpol, Frightened Rabbit, Jónsi of Sigur Rós, Guster, Trey Anastasio, Tokyo Police Club, We Were Promised Jetpacks, and The Head and the Heart.
 In recent years, he has also worked with Hozier, Moby, Death Cab for Cutie, Gang of Youths, Kurt Vile, Stars, Middle Kids, The Paper Kites, and PUP.
 (See Discography).

 Katis works primarily out of his residential studio, Tarquin Studios, in Bridgeport, Connecticut.

 Personal life

 Katis was born in New York City in April 1966 to Dr. Lauma Katis and Dr. James Katis, both psychiatrists.
 His brothers are Tom Katis and Tarquin Katis.
 He grew up in Connecticut and attended New Canaan Country School and Greenwich High School.
 He earned a degree in Visual Arts from the University of Vermont.
 Katis lives with his family in Fairfield, Connecticut.